elephantscale/es-training-new/course-outlines/hashicorp-vault-consul.md

 * An introduction to monolithic vs service-oriented architectures
 * Service discovery in a monolith
-* Serice discovery challenges in a distributed system and Consul's solution
+* Service discovery challenges in a distributed system and Consul's solution
 * Configuration management in a monolith
 * Configuration challenges in a distributed system and Consul's solution
 * Network segmentation in a monolith